pc4covid19/COVID19/README.md

 * * *

 ## Release summary:
+### 0.3.1:
+This release improves parameter estimates for digestion of phagocytosed material and has an immune model refinement to prevent runaway macrophage death.

 ### 0.3.0:
-This release incorporates major v2 model feedback and adds the first immune submoel.
+This release incorporates major v2 model feedback and adds the first immune submodel.

 **NOTE:** OSX users must now define PHYSICELL_CPP system variable.
 See the documentation.

 ### New features and changes:
+#### 0.3.1:
++ Refined macrophage and neutrophil models and parameters for phagocytosis.
+(Upgrade from immune submodel 0.1.0 to 0.1.1.)

 #### 0.3.0:
 + Refactored modular design to include refinements from immune model.